 References

-, :.
+Alaszewski A, Alaszewski H, Potter J, et al. (2007) Working after a stroke: survivors' experiences and perceptions of barriers to and facilitators of the return to paid employment.
+Disability and Rehabilitation 29, 24: 1858-1869.

 Baldwin C and Brusco NK.
 (2011) The effect of vocational rehabilitation on return-to-work rates post stroke: a systematic review.
 Topics in Stroke Rehabilitation 18: 562-572.

 Braaf S, Collie A, Ameratunga S, et al. (2019) A qualitative exploration of return to work in the first 3-years after serious injury.
 Journal of Occupational and Environmental Medicine 61: e461-e467.